Rupository/runesco/README.md

 ---
 ### Primary Goals 💪
-- [ ] Implement a fully-functional and feature complete NES emulator
+- [ ] Implement a fully-functional and (mostly) feature complete NES emulator
 - [ ] Implement basic compilation to a website
 - [ ] Implement 2-4 player multiplayer (as allowed for by original hardware like the Nintendo Four-Score or the NES Satellite)
 ### Stretch Goals 🦾